apache/incubator-kie-tools/s2i/README.md

 To be able to produce efficient container images for Kogito there are following sets of builder images to perform the build and to run the result binaries.

-Images are grouped by the runtime that will run the binaries and the OS level
+Images are grouped by the runtime that will run the binaries and the builders which will actually build the binaries and copy it to the runtime image.

 ## Quarkus